 Dr. McCauley received his Ph.D. in Political Science from the University of California, Los Angeles.
 He has a B.A. in Economics from the College of William & Mary and an M.A. in International Relations from Yale University.
 Prior to joining the faculty at Maryland, he was a post-doctoral research fellow in the Kennedy School of Government at Harvard University.

 In addition to his research, Dr. McCauley directs the departmental Honors program and teaches courses on the Politics of the Developing World, African Politics, Field Research Methods, and Religion and Politics around the World.
 He is a past winner of the Excellence in Teaching award from the College of Behavioral and Social Sciences.
-Dr. McCauley is on sabbatical leave for the 2018-2019 academic year.
+Dr. McCauley is on research leave for the Spring 2020 semester.

 Areas of Interest